torerik123/CS50/pset2/readability/README.md

-#Readability
+# Readability

-Computes the approximate grade level needed to comprehend some text
+Computes the approximate grade level needed to comprehend some text using the Coleman-Liau index.

 Example: